top of page

-San Antonio has a large and proud military population—with the nickname Military City, USA; it is home to four military installations supporting the Air Force and Army.
+San Antonio has a large and proud military population, earning the nickname "Military City, USA," and is home to four military installations supporting the Air Force and Army.

 One of the many things I've always connected with my students about is being a part of a divorced family.
 It’s a dynamic that only we divorce babies understand.